 Many children and teenagers find jazz enjoyable for fun and fitness.
 At the same time they develop the posture and co-ordination for everyday life.
 Jazz involves stretching and strengthening the body, and then learning amalgamations, turns and jumps that will be combined in a performance routine.
 It is recommended that jazz and classical techniques be learnt together, as they complement one another

 Offered to dance students, to increase strength and flexibility.
 The exercises are repeated slowly with correct breathing to teach students to instinctively use the correct muscles in their dance training

 A challenge for the feet and mind as this style demands a strong sense of rhythm & co-ordination.
 Our tap classes teach exceptional technique, rhythmical training & musical appreciation

-Is a classical ballet class taught by a male teacher with an emphasis on teaching boys to move in a masculine way, as well as introducing them to steps that are specific to male dancers.
+A classical ballet class taught by a male teacher with an emphasis on introducing boys them to movement specific to male dancers.
 Boys need to attend their regular technique classes to derive any benefit from this class.

 A movement related approach to acquiring circus and acrobatics skills, suitable for students already participating in dance technique class(es).
-Classes focus on preparing the body, especially the joints, to strengthen for these techniques and to build resilience against injury.
+Classes focus on preparing the body, especially the joints, to strengthen and to build resilience to injury.
 Once students can safely and confidently demonstrate that these new movement patterns are settling into their bodies, they can start to improvise with their new found skills.
 Two skill levels are currently offered.